Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 For each player in our region, we are going to create a new Player component that will display the player's name and then each season they contributed to, what year and with what team.

+Note that we do `seasons.reverse()` so that the most recent seasons are at the top of the list when display the player.

 To finalise this, back inside of the `RegionInformation` component, import the new Player component and then add the following Svelte `#each` loop in place of the `<!--Put each player here-->` comment:

 ```html